sigadore/docker-examples/asterionDB/installGuide.md

 export LD_LIBRARY_PATH=/usr/local/lib
 ```
 #### Compile and Install
-While remaining in `/usr/local/src`
+Work will be performed in `/usr/local/src/...`
-For each of the products
+For each of the products, this is the outline:
-1. Change into product directory
+1. Change into each product directory
 2. ./configure [with product options]
 3. make
 4. make install